CodeCoachJS/js_pro_main_site/.github/pull_request_template.md

 ## Screenshots / Videos

-If applicable, attach screenshots or videos to help explain the changes you made.
+Please attach screenshots or videos to help explain the changes you made.